Creating a New Model#

-This page explains how to create a reference model for component recognition.
+On this page we will see how to create a reference model for component identification.

 1 |